-With Singapore taking the lead position in most of the business enabling factors (see Singapore advantages) in recent years, the country is fast becoming business capital of the world.
-A significant number of local and foreign entrepreneurs consistently choose to set up their business operations in the country.
-As many as 55,699 business entities were incorporated in Singapore during 2011 alone.
-In recent years, there has been a greater emphasis on building more high-tech and innovative-centric enterprises in Singapore.
+In recent years, Singapore is fast becoming business capital of the world.
+A significant number of local and foreign entrepreneurs consistently choose Singapore to set up their companies.
+In recent years, there has also been a greater emphasis on building more high-tech and innovative-centric enterprises in Singapore.

-A business angel is essentially an entrepreneur’s best friend.
-An angel investor is a successful entrepreneur investing his/her own time and money in a new startup.
-This is a sharp contrast to most venture capital investors who have never been in the driver’s seat and are betting other people’s money.
+An angel investor is essentially an entrepreneur’s best friend.
+They are successful entrepreneurs who invest their own time and money in a new startup to help it succeed.
+This is a sharp contrast to most venture capital investors who have never been in the driver’s seat and are betting with other people’s money.

-The purpose of this article is to provide an overview of the Angel Investors Tax Deduction Scheme including the eligibility criteria to qualify for the scheme, application procedure, and other terms and conditions.
+In this article, we will provide an overview of the Angel Investors Tax Deduction Scheme and discuss the eligibility criteria to qualify for the scheme, application procedure, and other terms and conditions.
 For general information on personal taxation, refer to Singapore personal income tax guide.

 What is the Angel Investors Tax Deduction Scheme (AITD Scheme)?

-- The Angel Investors Tax Deduction Scheme (AITD Scheme) is a tax incentive scheme that was introduced by the Singapore government in March 2010 in order to boost angel investment activity in the country by attracting qualified angel investors.
+- The Angel Investors Tax Deduction Scheme (AITD Scheme) is a tax incentive scheme that was introduced by the Singapore government in March 2010 and is available up till 31 Mar 2020, to boost angel investment activity in the country by attracting qualified angel investors.

 - An approved angel investor who invests a minimum of S$100,000 of qualifying investment in a qualifying start-up is eligible to claim tax deductions under the AITD Scheme.

-- Under the scheme, the approved business angel can enjoy a tax deduction, equal to 50% of his investment amount, at the end of a two-year holding period.
+- Under the scheme, the approved business angel can enjoy a tax deduction for each Year of Assessment (YA) based on 50% of his investment amount, at the end of a two-year holding period.
 The tax deduction will be subject to a cap of S$250,000 in each Year of Assessment (YA), and will be offset against total taxable income.

 Duration of the AITD Scheme